wada811/ViewBinding-ktx/README.md

 ```

 Note:
-In Fragment, When fragment's view is destroyed, an IllegalStateException is thrown on accessing the binding property.
+In Fragment, When the fragment's view is destroyed, an IllegalStateException is thrown on accessing the binding property.
-If you access the binding property when fragment's view may be destroyed, you must use the Lambda way above.
+If you access the binding property when the fragment's view may be destroyed, you must use the Lambda way above.

 ## Gradle